xantorohara/metalock/README.md

 The library contains Java annotations and aspects that make it possible to synchronize methods in a simple way.

-Actually it provides some kind of Named Locks.
+Actually it provides some kind of "Named Locks".

 Internally it is based on concurrent maps of ordered reentrant locks.